Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_5/README.md

 12. Use devmem again to verify the write was successful.

-Refer to below link for more detail\'s other methods of booting:
+Refer to below link for more detail's other methods of booting:

-[Boot-a-PetaLinux-Image-on-Hardware-with-SD-Card]{.underline}
+<u>Boot-a-PetaLinux-Image-on-Hardware-with-SD-Card</u>

-[Boot-a-PetaLinux-Image-on-Hardware-with-TFTP]{.underline}
+<u>Boot-a-PetaLinux-Image-on-Hardware-with-TFTP</u>

-[Boot-a-PetaLinux-Image-on-Hardware-with-JTAG]{.underline}
+<u>Boot-a-PetaLinux-Image-on-Hardware-with-JTAG</u>